University of Santo Tomas: Campus

-The central axis of the campus comprises the Arch of the Centuries, the Benavides Monument, the Main Building, the Quadricentennial Square, the Miguel de Benavides Library, the Tan Yan Kee Student Center, and the upcoming Henry Sy Sr. Hall.
+The central axis of the campus comprises the Arch of the Centuries, the Plaza Benavides, the Benavides Monument, the Main Building, the Quadricentennial Square, the Miguel de Benavides Library, the Tan Yan Kee Student Center, and the upcoming Henry Sy Sr. Hall.
 Erected around 1680, the Arch of the Centuries served as the main entrance to the first campus in Intramuros.
-It was transferred to its present site in 1954.
-The Main Building, designed by the priest and engineer Roque Ruaño and built from 1924 to 1927, is an architectural jewel and everyone's image of UST.
-It was the first structure on the campus and once served as the Kilometer Zero of Manila.
+It transferred to its present site in 1954.
+The Main Building, designed by the priest and engineer Roque Ruaño, was built from 1924 to 1927.
+It is the first structure on the campus and once served as the Kilometer Zero of Manila.
 It houses the Faculty of Civil Law, the Faculty of Pharmacy, the College of Science, the Museum of Arts and Sciences, and the administrative offices.

 The northeast quadrant of the campus includes the St. Raymund Penafort Building and the health and medical buildings.
 St. Raymund de Peñafort Building is built in International Style in 1955 and is home to the Faculty of Arts and Letters and the College of Commerce and Business Administration.
 Built in 1952, the Bauhaus-inspired San Martin de Porres Building houses the Faculty of Medicine and Surgery, the College of Nursing, and the College of Rehabilitation Sciences.
 The UST Hospital complex comprises the main St. Vincent Building, the Benavides Cancer Institute, the St. John Paul II Building, and the UST Hospital Clinical Division.
-The ₱900 million St. John Paul II Building, inaugurated in 2019, serves as the extension of the UST Hospital.
+The St. John Paul II Building was inaugurated in 2019 and serves as the extension of the UST Hospital.

 The northwest quadrant comprises the Central Seminary, the Botanical Garden, the Benavides Building, the Central Laboratory Building, and the Thomas Aquinas Research Complex (TARC).
-The Central Seminary was built in 1933 and was designed by Fernando Ocampo in Art Deco style.
+The Central Seminary, built in 1933, is designed by Fernando Ocampo in Art Deco style.
 It also houses the Santísimo Rosario Parish and the Ecclesiastical Faculties.
-The Botanical Garden was first established in 1932 and continues to serve students in the research of Philippine flora and medicinal plants.
+The Botanical Garden was established in 1932 and continues to serve students in the research of Philippine flora and medicinal plants.
 TARC is home to the Graduate School.